Battle of the Sinai (1973): Battle and aftermath

 The Egyptians launched their offensive in the early morning of October 14, at 6:30.
 The mechanized infantry brigade was to attack in the direction of the Gidi Pass, one armored brigade was to attack in the direction of the Mitla Pass, one brigade was to attack towards Baluza, and two brigades were to attack in the direction of Tasa.
 As anticipated by many Egyptian officers, the attack was a failure.
 Encountering stiff Israeli resistance, the Egyptian assault came to a halt after suffering heavy losses, and Egyptian troops retreated back to their lines on the Suez Canal.

 Egyptian losses in the battle were 200–250 tanks and up to 1,000 men killed and wounded in action.
-The 3rd Egyptian Armored Division was completely eliminated and 120 Egyptian prisoners were taken in the battle at Wadi Mab'uk.
+The 3rd Egyptian Armored Division was eliminated and 120 Egyptian prisoners were taken in the battle at Wadi Mab'uk.
 The Egyptians also lost their Second Army Commander, Saad Mamoun, who suffered a heart attack at the beginning of the day.
 By contrast, Israeli losses were 50–150 tanks, 60 other armored vehicles and some aircraft.
 The following day, the Israelis launched Operation Abiray-Lev, crossing the Suez Canal and cutting off the Egyptian Third Army's supply lines.